klee-schoeppl/ptt-calculator/README.md

 #### 1. Overview
 Automated analysis of probabilistic truth-table tasks for studies on reasoning under uncertainty.
 Written as research assistant on [BMBF project <01UL1906X>](https://homepages.uni-regensburg.de/~pfn23853/LogWissUns.html) of Dr. Dr. Niki Pfeifer.
-At this point so-called dice tasks (see **3.**), and a slightly more general analysis for up to 10-case setups (see **2.**) have been implemented.
+At this point (Feb 2022) so-called dice tasks (see **3.**), and a slightly more general analysis for up to 10-case setups (see **2.**) have been implemented.

 ***
 #### 2. PTT-Calculator